-Although medical billing is a real profession, it is rarely outsourced to work from home individuals.
-Anyone offering a job which involves billing patients for medical procedures is probably a scam.
+Although medical billing is a real profession, it is rarely outsourced to work-from-home individuals.
+Anyone offering a job that involves billing patients for medical procedures is probably a scam.
 If during discussions they offer to send you the software and equipment you will need, but you have to pay a fee, you are being scammed.

 Envelope stuffing is often a pyramid scheme in itself where you end up stuffing envelopes and sending them to other victims and getting them to pay you $2 each.
 Envelope stuffing jobs are almost never legitimate.